 - PSYC 110: Psychobiology and Cognition: Introduction to Psychology I

 - PSYC 551: Neurobiology of Cognition and Motivated Behavior

-Field studies having to do with the effects of athletic competition on levels of cortisol and testosterone, and laboratory studies relating individual differences in testosterone to individual and sex differences in human performance.
+Field studies having to do with the effects of athletic competition on levels of cortisol and testosterone and laboratory studies relating individual differences in hormone levels to individual and sex differences in human performance.

 Casto, K.V., Rivell, A., Edwards, D.A.
 (2017).
 Competition-related testosterone, cortisol, and perceived personal success in recreational women athletes.
 Hormones and Behavior 92, 29-36.

 Casto, K.V., Edwards, D.A.
 (2016).
 Testosterone, cortisol, and human competition.
 Hormones and Behavior 82, 21-37.